At Amplitude, our goal is to help our customers by guiding them to clearer insights, trusted data, and faster action.

 Amplitude Experiment customers can now use CUPED to account for the possibility that the treatment effect may not be the same for all customer or user segments.
-For example, if you were testing onboarding experiences, novice users may prefer a simplified onboarding process whereas a more experienced user might not.
+For example, if you were testing onboarding experiences, novice users may prefer a simplified whereas a more experienced user might not.
 CUPED is a useful tool to identify these sub-groups that could benefit most from this treatment.

 What is CUPED and how does it impact A/B testing?